danyalahmed029/portfolio/content/projects/Uvs.md

 showInProjects: true
 ---

-Developed management system providing dashboard where information of every entity related to hospital is stored for everyday hospital management tasks.
+For everyday hospital management tasks, a developed system providing dashboard is formed.
+It stores information of every hospital related entity.